daisygunn/grow-restaurant/README.md

 ### Bugs and Fixes
  - I noticed that upon submitting the reservation form the month was always saved as January (01) no matter what date the user had selected.
 To fix this I stopped using 'cleaned-data' to retrieve the information from the post request and reformatted the date myself using `strptime`.

+ - After deploying my project to Heroku I had an issue with my header, the background image wasn't loading with the file path `assets/images/header-background.jpg`, after discussing the issue with others I came to the conclusion that due to me linking an image within the static directory in my css file that was also in the static directory this is what was causing the problem.
+For that reason I have linked directly the cloudinary image url.

 ---
 ## Deployment